Should I Become a Master Mechanic?

 According to the ASE, applicants need to have at least two years of experience working as a mechanic before obtaining certification.
 New mechanics in the field may need to start in a training position and learn under the supervision of an experienced mechanic.
 Others may choose to participate in an apprenticeship program, which will combine classroom work with on-the-job training.
 As new mechanics gain more skills in the field, they will be permitted to perform work on their own.

 Certificate and associate's degree programs in automotive technology are also available and may be beneficial for prospective mechanics.
 These programs will provide additional education and training in the automotive technology field.
 Graduating from a formal training program may be substituted for some of the required experience.

-Step 3: Earn Master Mechanic Certification
+Step 4: Earn Master Mechanic Certification

 The exams feature 40-50 multiple choice questions, and each require a separate registration and fee.
 Certification for each specialty expires after five years, and each exam must be retaken for renewal.